Digging the Pit Of Success for TPC-DS

 Better Errors

-Since we're trying to reduce token costs, iteration cycles kill as they contain the full context.
-[Yes, API providers might cache this, but still].
-Ensuring that errors are returned together as a unit so multiple rounds aren't required to discover them is very useful.
+Errors need to point to how to fix the solution, if the agent doesn't know it.
+Including direct syntax suggestions, links to CLIs to help, etc are good.
+Ensure that errors are returned together as a unit so multiple rounds aren't required to discover them is very useful.
 Broadly, we want all syntax errors to return together; then all semantic errors; then all execution errors. (hopefully the latter doesn't happen!).

 Better Language